 You can look at your favorite juice joints or Instagram for specific recipes, or get creative and invent your own.
 Often times the smoothies we buy are crafted to taste good, not necessarily to be a balanced meal.
 Whether you’re adapting or starting from scratch, I recommend including the following components:

-Fat - Avocado, nut butters and seeds will add a nice creaminess and richness of flavor.
+Fat — Avocado, nut butters and seeds will add a nice creaminess and richness of flavor.
 Nuts and seeds are also rich in a variety of minerals and some protein.
 Explore hemp, pumpkin or flax seeds as well as a variety of nuts.
-You could also try coconut butter or milk (and adjust other liquids accordingly) to make your meal creamy and satiating.
+You could also try coconut butter or milk (and adjust other liquids accordingly) to make your meal rich and satiating.

-Liquid- Here's another place you can inadvertently add more food than you realize you're eating.
+Liquid- Here’s another place you can inadvertently add more food than you realize you’re eating.
 I personally like water or some non-dairy milk.
 If water tastes too bland at first you can mix water and another liquid.
-If you're watching your intake and using something really thick like coconut milk or whole milk, consider how much fat you put in.
-I advise against using juice, unless you aren't adding other fruit.
-The exception here is for a squeeze of lemon or lime juice.
+If you’re watching your intake and using something really thick like coconut milk or whole milk, consider how much other fat you put in.
+I advise against using juice, unless you aren’t adding other fruit.
+The exception here is a squeeze of lemon or lime juice.

 Additional flavoring - Herbs and spices are healthy and tasty additions.
 I love adding cocoa powder, vanilla and cinnamon.
 But really, the spice cabinet is your oyster.
 Ginger - whether powdered or grated- adds some nice bite.
 You could throw in some ashwaganda, turmeric and just a pinch of black pepper (you won't even taste it) for a fruity riff on golden milk.
 If you're going the citrus route and feeling fancy, feel free to add in some zest.
 And a pinch of himalayan or celtic salt never bothered anybody.